SumayyahAli/Getting_Started_with_CUDA_/Introduction to CUDA and GPU Programming/README.md

 ### The CPU:
 Like a "Solo Chef"

 Think of a CPU like a skilled chef working alone in the kitchen.
 This chef is great at multitasking maybe they can chop vegetables while keeping an eye on the oven and stirring a pot.
 But no matter how skilled they are, they can only do a few things at once.
 If there’s a ton of work to do, things will start to accumulating up.

 ### The GPU:
 Like a "Team of Cooks"

 Now, imagine we have a team of 100 cooks instead of just one chef.
 Each cook is assigned a single, specific task, one person only chops carrots, another stirs a pot, someone else sets the table.

 They might not be as versatile as the solo chef, but they can do all work at the same time.
 With all these cooks working in parallel, the entire feast is prepared much faster.

-This is how a GPU works.
-While a CPU handles a few complex tasks at once, a GPU breaks down the work into thousands of smaller, simpler tasks and handles them all simultaneously.
+This is how a GPU works, while a CPU handles a few complex tasks at once, a GPU breaks down the work into thousands of smaller, simpler tasks and handles them all simultaneously.

 ***The Big Difference:***
 - **CPU:** Great for doing different tasks, but it handles them one after the other or in small groups.